The Benefits of Remote Work For Employers

 Even before the COVID-19 pandemic forced many businesses to shift to remote working, many companies were already embracing the flexible work arrangements it offers.
-While there are some challenges with remote working, the benefits of remote work for employers and employees can be significant.
+While there are some challenges with remote working, it does have advantages for both employees and employers.

 Larger Talent Pool